marinapsvreis/marinapsvreis/README.md

 Graduated as a full stack web/mobile developer in a software residency program, today I have more proficiency to work as a front-end, I want to develop myself and pursue a career in this path of web development knowledge.
 I have an excellent logical reasoning for problem solving, ease of learning, leadership profile and good oratory.

 - 🌱 I’m studying React.js, React-Native and Node.JS.
-- 💻 I'm a Fullstack Developer working with Vue/Javascript and .NET6/C# at Alterdata Software.
+- 💻 I'm a Fullstack Developer working with React/Node at Atomos.
 <br>

 ## 🎯 Let's Keep in Touch and Follow me